-- Quality Assurance of every BDA Audit is supplied by the BDA Audit Management to ensure consistency of audits and the auditing process from all BDA Auditors. - BDA aims to obtain official third-party accreditation of the Audit scheme within 12 months.
+Quality Assurance of every BDA audit is supplied by the BDA Audit Management to ensure consistency of audits and the auditing process from all BDA auditors.

 Keith Spires (Equipe Group)

 Keith has over 40 years' involvement in the drilling and geotechnics industry.
 He spent his formative years learning the drilling trade 'the conventional way' working his way up from Second Man to Driller.
 In 2006, he moved into Senior Management and has utilised his expertise and values in his work as an NVQ Assessor, Internal Quality Assurer and BDA Auditor.
 Keith has been a prominent figure in developing health and safety guidance for Land Drilling and promoting good practice across the entire UK industry.